sergeyklay/space-wrangler/README.md

 > [!IMPORTANT]
 > The command `source .venv/bin/activate` activates the virtual
 > environment.
 This step is not only part of the installation process but also
-> mandatory for running the project when using the Virtual Environment way
+> mandatory for running the toolkit when using the Virtual Environment way
 > installation method.
 Remember to activate the virtual environment once per
 > terminal session.